muff1nman/CSCI471/Projects/02/README.md

 There is an issue when trying to query for the root domain.
 I didn't have enough time to look into this however.

+You cant use the debug option with the daemon option.
+I had planned to fix this, but involved passing a silly bool down way too many levels of abstraction so I decided it wasn't worth the time.
+If you want this feature use the DAEMON_DEBUG option when compiling (see Building)